EbookFoundation/free-programming-books/CONTRIBUTING.md

 ##### Titles

 - No invented titles.
 We try to take titles from the resources themselves; contributors are admonished not to invent titles or use them editorially if this can be avoided.
 An exception is for older works; if they are primarily of historical interest, a year in parentheses appended to the title helps users know if they are of interest.
 - No ALLCAPS titles.
-Usually title case is appropriate, but when doubt use the captitalization from the source
+Usually title case is appropriate, but when doubt use the capitalization from the source

 ##### URLs